 In this case that something is muscle tissue.
 Therefore it must, by its very definition, refer to doing muscular alteration work (i.e. resistance training).

 The big first question needs to be:

-I think the big problem is that toning means different things to different people, as it probably should.
+I think the big problem is that toning means different things to different people.
+As it probably should.

 If you were talking about adding some tone to a photo, for example, one person might think that means adding definition and sharpness.
-Another may feel it means adding deeper shadows, brightness or colouring.
+Another may feel it means adding deeper shadows, brightness or colour.

 And, in essence, they would both be right.